The Giving Garden

 Families, individuals, groups, corporations –

-As part of our school tour program here on the farm, students will be participating in the Giving Garden.
+As part of our school tour program here on the farm, students can be participate in the Giving Garden.
 It is a healthy way to encourage the foundation of generosity and service learning, building on our mission for our tour program – Strengthening their foundations for a healthier future.

-Daniel and his team have been awarded a 2016 Spark Initiative grant from the Brethren in Christ Church for The Giving Garden project!
+Daniel and his team were awarded a Spark Initiative grant in 2016 from the Brethren in Christ Church for The Giving Garden project!

-He is one of eight social entrepreneurs from across Canada to receive this grant which includes a financial grant, one-on-one professional mentoring, development courses and professional training, and more!
+He was one of eight social entrepreneurs from across Canada to receive this grant which included a financial grant, one-on-one professional mentoring, development courses and professional training, and more!

 Come, participate, enjoy the giving garden –